 While goals provide a context about where you’re going, the vision paints a picture of what the future will look like, so people want to go there.
 Unfortunately, where goals come out as a list that’s easy to document and share, it takes more work to convert your concrete vision into something that’s easy to share (Govella, A., Collaborative Product Design.
 2019).

-A Vision Statement is a method for describing the result of an innovation project as an overview, showing how the innovation offering is implemented by the organisation.
-Part of the method is to express the innovation intent and its realisation in only a minimum set of words or visuals, for example, a title statement as brief as, “We will eradicate breast cancer in the next twenty years.”
+A Vision Statement is a method for describing the result of an innovation project as an overview, showing how the innovation offering is implemented by the organization.
+Part of the method is to express the innovation intent and its realization in only a minimum set of words or visuals, for example, a title statement as brief as, “We will eradicate breast cancer in the next twenty years.”
 It contains no specifics, but grounds all innovation efforts (Kumar, V., “Mindsets” in 101 design methods, 2013).

-A vision statement expresses the value proposition, targeted users, key activities, performance, channels, resources, cost structure, revenue streams, strategy, and similar key factors, distilling all of the research, analysis, and synthesis into a concise expression that summarizes the fulfilment of the innovation intent in an easy to grasp format, especially making it clear to any stakeholder.
+A vision statement expresses the value proposition, targeted users, key activities, performance, channels, resources, cost structure, revenue streams, strategy, and similar key factors, distilling all of the research, analysis, and synthesis into a concise expression that summarizes the fulfillment of the innovation intent in an easy to grasp format, especially making it clear to any stakeholder.
 The Vision Statement is often developed during the process of crafting a Strategy Plan (Kumar, V., “Mindsets” in 101 design methods, 2013).

-Product Vision clarifies why are we bringing a product to market in the first place, and what it’s success will mean to the world and the organization.
+Product Vision clarifies why are we bringing a product to market in the first place, and what its success will mean to the world and the organization.
 It’s the destination we want to reach.
-For example, Google Search’s product vision is “to provide access to the world’s information in one click” — which is derived from the company mission: “to organize the world’s information and make it universally accessible and useful” (Lombardo, C. T., McCarthy, B., Ryan, E., & Connors, M., Product Roadmaps Relaunched, 2017).
+For example, Google Search’s product vision is “to provide access to the world’s information in one click” — which is derived from the company’s mission: “to organize the world’s information and make it universally accessible and useful” (Lombardo, C. T., McCarthy, B., Ryan, E., & Connors, M., Product Roadmaps Relaunched, 2017).

 For: [target customer]